 \begin{definition} Let $u: [0,T] \ra L^2(\T^3_L)$ be a time dependent field.
 We say that $u$ is (Onsager-)regular if $\e(u) = 0$.
 Now let $U \ss \O_T$ be a relatively open set.
 We say that $u$ is regular on $U$ if $(u\f) $ is regular for every scalar function $\f \in C_0^\infty(U)$.
-We denote by $D$ the union of all open $U$'s on which $u$ is regular, and call $S = \O_T \backslash D$ the singular set of $u$.
+We denote by $R$ the union of all open $U$'s on which $u$ is regular, and call $S = \O_T \backslash R$ the singular set of $u$.
 Clearly, $S$ is closed. \end{definition}

-As shown in \cite{shv-org} for every weak solution to the Euler equation $u\in C_w([0,T]; L^2(\T^3_L))$ the local energy equality holds on its regular set $D$:
+As shown in \cite{shv-org} for every weak solution to the Euler equation $u\in C_w([0,T]; L^2(\T^3_L))$ the local energy equality holds on its regular set $R$:

-for all $\f \in C_0^\infty(D)$ and $t',t'' \in [0,T]$.
+for all $\f \in C_0^\infty(R)$ and $t',t'' \in [0,T]$.
 In terms of anomalous dissipation distribution introduced by Duchon and Robert \cite{dr} it means that $\supp \D(u) \ss S$. \begin{theorem} Under the assumptions of \thm{t:main} the flux concentrates on $A \cap S$. \end{theorem} \begin{proof} Let $S_q = \{ y\in \O_T: \dist\{y,S\} < \frac{1}{q} \}$.
 Then $S = \cap_q S_q$, $A\cap S = \cap_q(S_q \cap G_q)$, and so, it suffices to show that